 Anika Torruella wrote an in-depth article for Jane’s International Defence Review.
-The article is called “Hunting for the signal in the noise” and discusses Social Media’s role in modern warfare.
+The article is called “Hunting for the signal in the noise” and discusses SOCMINT (social media intelligence) and its role in modern warfare.
 It will be available in the September edition of the magazine but if you are a subscriber to Jane’s you can already access the full article here: https://janes.ihs.com/Janes/Display/1780778

 Here is an exert from the article.
 Thanks to the International Defence Review for allowing us to re-post.

 SOCMINT capabilities and integrating the unexpected

 In response many militaries have rapidly formed mission groups and new SOCMINT capabilities to engage specifically with social media platforms.
 As the more rigid structure of traditional warfare breaks down in response to the advances of the information age, modern militaries are evolving doctrine and acquisition processes, refocusing training and research, and harnessing emerging technologies to adapt.